tamkeen-cloud-engineering/students/README.md

 The objectives of this exercise is for you to learn:

 - the difference between forking and cloning a repository,
-- stage, commit, and push your changes,
+- stage, commit, and push your changes to your `origin` remote repository,
-- create a pull request to merge your changes to the upstream repository, and
+- create a pull request to merge your changes to the upstream repository,
+- how to fetch updates from the `upstream` remote repository, and
-- how to deal with merge conflicts.
+- how to resolve merge conflicts.

 ## Fork the repository